VikasBagur/cricket-data-analytics/README.md

 Please refer to appendix 1 or the python script attached for the code explanation.
 1. Data was collected from espncricinfo.com by web scraping using Python.
 2. The extracted data was transformed using Python and Power BI.
-3. The cleaned data was visualized using Power BI. https://app.powerbi.com/view?r=eyJrIjoiOWFiODEyMmEtYmNhMy00MjFkLWJhMzYtYjI0ZDQ3NTRiMGIxIiwidCI6IjlkZGFhY2ExLTM4OWYtNGNiMS1hMTEzLTA4MWJlNmNjMjVmYyIsImMiOjZ9
+3. The cleaned data was visualized using Power BI.
+[Power BI Dashboard](https://app.powerbi.com/view?r=eyJrIjoiOWFiODEyMmEtYmNhMy00MjFkLWJhMzYtYjI0ZDQ3NTRiMGIxIiwidCI6IjlkZGFhY2ExLTM4OWYtNGNiMS1hMTEzLTA4MWJlNmNjMjVmYyIsImMiOjZ9)

 ## My learnings from the project:
-1. This project is based on this YouTube Video.
+1. This project is based on this [YouTube Video](https://www.youtube.com/watch?v=4QkYy1wANXA&t=4750s).
 But I have made some changes to it.
 2. I learnt to scrape the web using Python which led me to learn more about Beautiful Soup library and allowed me to get more familiarized with Python.
 In the video, they have used a website and Java Script to scrape the data.
 3. I used Python to clean the data.
 4. Power BI.
 It was a new tool for me, and the video just gave the basics of it and I learnt how to use it to create better visualizations.